rahul-gharat/dronahq-docs/docs/reference/fx-formulas.md

 returns an array of JSON objects.

-For More Info on using the funtion  - Refer the `[article here](https://community.dronahq.com/t/using-mergejson-function)`.
+For More Info on using the function  - Refer the `[article here](https://community.dronahq.com/t/using-mergejson-function)`.

 ## GETKEYVALUE